Tunku Abdul Rahman University of Management and Technology: Campuses

-TAR UMT's main campus covers 171 acre at Jalan Genting Kelang in Malaysia's capital, Kuala Lumpur.
+TAR UMT's main campus covers 171 acre at Jalan Genting Kelang, located in Malaysia's capital, Kuala Lumpur.
 The university also has five branches across Malaysia, in the states of Penang, Perak, Johor, Pahang and Sabah.
 The first branch campus, in Penang, began at a temporary location in 1994 before moving to Tanjung Bungah five years later.
 The second and third branch campuses were founded in Kampar, Perak and Johor in 1998, and the Pahang branch was established in 1999.
 The Sabah branch was founded in 2002 in Sabah, East Malaysia.